dfinity/motoko/doc/md/writing-motoko/incomplete-code.md

 Sometimes a developer will be required to provide code that they know will never be executed, due to the preceding program logic.

-To document a code path as logically impossible, or unreachable, use the base library function `unreachable`:
+To document unreachable code, the developer can use the  `unreachable` function from the prelude:

 ``` motoko include=prelude
 P.unreachable()